 In the last few decades, India has firmly established itself as one of the leading developing countries in the world.
-The administrative policies and procedures laid down by the authorities have always been well in line with international developments, meeting the needs of the changing times with an effortless ease.
+The administrative policies and procedures laid down by the authorities have always been well in line with international developments, meeting the requirements of the changing times with effortless ease.

-On similar lines, the Indian practices have also responded to the international call for establishing and carry outing massive waste management strategies, thought the scale might vary at the grassroots level.
-However, there have been a vast number of roadblocks and problems in the carry outation of effective services for waste management in India, both at the administrative and individual level.
+Along similar lines, the Indian practices have also responded to the international call for establishing and implementing massive waste management strategies, thought the scale might vary at the grassroots level.
+However, there have been a vast number of roadblocks and problems in the implementation of efficient services for waste management in India, both at the administrative and individual level.

-The biggest and most critical hurdle that obstructs the effective carry outation of the desirable services for waste management in India is the lack of a proper legislative guideline.
-Experts point out at the lack of an Indian policy document that clearly examines waste as a par of a cycle o production-consumption-recovery.
+The most significant and most critical hurdle that obstructs the effective implementation of the desired services for Indian waste management is the lack of a proper legislative guideline.
+Experts point out at the lack of an Indian policy document that examines waste as a part of a cycle of production-consumption-recovery.

-It is such observations that indicate toward a massive crisis in context of waste management in India, especially in urban India.
-Experts on the subject feel that there is a dire necessity for research and awareness on the subject.
-In a developing country like India, struggling hard to maximize on the potential of its existing resource bank, it is important for the manufacturers, industrialists as well as households to recognize waste products as an essential energy reserve.
-The concept of reuse and recycling has to be brought in at all levels if waste management in India is to be made a flourishing practice.
+It is such observations that indicate toward a massive crisis in the context of waste management, especially in urban India.
+Experts on the subject feel that there is a dire necessity for research and awareness on the topic.
+In a developing country like India, struggling hard to maximize on the potential of its existing resource bank, it is essential for the manufacturers, industrialists as well as households to recognize waste products as a vital energy reserve.
+The concept of reuse and recycling has to be brought in at all levels if management of the countries waste is to be made a flourishing practice.

 Besides, India also continues to suffer from the perennial problem of massive migration from rural to urban areas, bringing along with it the relevant set of problems and issues.
 In a country where the demand and supply ratio of resources remains quite imbalanced, the enhanced consumption of natural resources along with the lack of administrative control has an aggravating effect on the existing problem.

-Waste management in India remains at quite an infancy stage right now.
-Though there are a few cases of the big industrial houses and administrative authorities adopting effective recycling and reuse polices, yet the impact is far from effective, especially at the grassroots levels in the country, which eventually matter the most.
+Waste management remains at quite an infancy stage right now.
+Though there are a few cases of the big industrial houses and administrative authorities adopting efficient recycling and reuse policies, yet the impact is far from adequate, especially at the grassroots levels in the country, which eventually matter the most.